Neurologic Diseases in Gulf War Veterans

 We have been following this same group of Veterans since the end of Gulf War deployments in 1990-1991 and periodically update our knowledge on this group.

 We update vital status, collect death certificates, and determine the cause of death of study participants using the Centers for Disease Control and Prevention’s National Death Index.
-For Veterans whose cause of death is listed as amyotrophic lateral sclerosis, multiple sclerosis, Parkinson’s disease, or brain cancer, we contact the next of kin in order to request medical records to validate the cause of death.
+For Veterans whose cause of death is listed as amyotrophic lateral sclerosis, multiple sclerosis, Parkinson’s disease, or brain cancer, we contact the next of kin to request medical records to validate the cause of death.

 Researchers have expanded the time frame for investigating post-war mortality through 2014.